tneely/jelly/example/packages/infrastructure/README.md

 # Welcome to your CDK TypeScript project!

 You should explore the contents of this project.
-It demonstrates a CDK app with an instance of a stack (`InfrastructureStack`) which contains an Amazon SQS queue that is subscribed to an Amazon SNS topic.
+It demonstrates a CDK app with a Jelly JAM stack, which contains everything you'll need to deploy a serverless application.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.